fbpx

 Ministers may talk about asking mortgage lenders to protect homeowners, but this is unlikely to have much of an impact.
 The ‘protections’ recently announced to prevent mortgage holders from losing their homes were already in place so the term ‘hot air’ comes to mind.

-In the absence of a crystal ball, we don’t know when interest rates will peak.
+In the absence of a crystal ball, we don’t know for sure if interest rates have already peaked.
 We also don’t know whether house prices will plummet over the next few months.
 In fact, it’s entirely possible that prices will simply fall a percent or two every month for the next year or so.

-Yet house prices are falling, so if you’re a homeowner, buy-to-let investor, or have a stake in a Real Estate Investment Trust (REIT) you may be a tad worried right now.
+Yet house prices are lower than a year ago, so if you’re a homeowner, buy-to-let investor, or have a stake in a Real Estate Investment Trust (REIT) you may be a tad worried right now.

 If you think prices will continue falling, then the most obvious course of action is to offload some of your property assets.
 This is obviously far easier to do for REIT holders than owners of multiple properties.